2sic/cre8magic/docs/settings-json.md

 The `theme-settings.json` contains these primary nodes:

-1. `Version` _*_ (just version information)
+1. `version` _*_ (just version information)
-1. `Debug` _*_ for showing additional debug buttons on the page
+1. `debug` _*_ for showing additional debug buttons on the page
-1. `Themes` for the main settings of a specific theme such as Logo, breadcrumbs on/off, etc.
+1. `themes` for the main settings of a specific theme such as Logo, breadcrumbs on/off, etc.
-1. `ThemeDesigns` has the configuration for CSS classes to be used in various places
+1. `themeDesigns` has the configuration for CSS classes to be used in various places
-1. `Languages` contains configuration for languages to show in the menu
+1. `languages` contains configuration for languages to show in the menu
-1. `Menus` contains configuration for what menus show what nodes, like top-level with sub-level, etc.
+1. `menus` contains configuration for what menus show what nodes, like top-level with sub-level, etc.
-1. `MenuDesigns` contains a bunch of rules for how menus should be styled, such as classes to use on the active node etc.
+1. `menuDesigns` contains a bunch of rules for how menus should be styled, such as classes to use on the active node etc.

 ### Named Configurations